 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and are copyright (c) 2002 by Djinn.
 This story is Rated PG.

 From her seat at the bar, Deanna Troi kept a watchful eye on the door of the lounge while trying to appear as if she were completely absorbed in enjoying her hot chocolate.
-She noticed the doors opening across the corridor, saw the conference delegates begin filing past, a few leaving their colleagues to duck into the lounge for a quick break, a chance to talk in more privacy or just enjoy a raktajino or coffee in peace.
+She noticed the doors opening across the corridor and saw the conference delegates begin filing past, a few leaving their colleagues to duck into the lounge for a quick break, a chance to talk in more privacy or just enjoy a raktajino or coffee in peace.

 "Get us some raktajinos, Worf.
 I think that last speaker could bore the horn off a targ."
 Chancellor Martok pushed past the bar and her, heading for a bank of replicators.
 "Why did I let you talk me into coming to this outreach conference?"